aarthiem/reading-tracker/README.md

 **Happy Reading! 📚✨**

-Built with ❤️ using React, Flask, and PostgreSQL
+Built with ❤️ using React, Flask, PostgreSQL and Github Copilot